TIPS PAGE ORIGINALLY WRITTEN 2012 HAS SOME VALUABLE HEIRLOOM KNOWLEDGE TO HELP YOU BE MORE SUCCESSFUL WITH YOUR AQUATIC PROJECT! ENJOY!

 1. Painting the back of your tank – This is a simple trick to hiding wires from lights, or hanging filters, etc, through the back glass.
 This creates a clean look and you can choose a multitude of spray paint colors.
 We favor flat black or dark blue.
 Flat paints will dry quicker, and will always appear shiny on the other side of the glass.
 Start with an empty tank!
 Begin by taping the top and bottom trim of your tank.
 This is usually a wood grain or black plastic trim, if applicable on glass tanks, as some acrylic tanks do not have any trim.
 Use masking tape and newspaper to mask the entire tank: sides, front, top…. leaving the outside of the back glass exposed as this is the surface you will be painting.
 You should use some rubbing alcohol or Windex to clean the glass thoroughly.
 Now lightly dust the glass with your spray paint choice and allow to flash. (flashing is a painter’s term where you allow the very initial coat to dry to a tacky state), usually about 1 minute, then add another heavier coat, but not drenching.
 Allow to flash for a couple minutes, and repeat until you have completely covered the glass.
 Allow to dry for about 15 or 20 minutes and carefully remove all tape and newspaper.
 That’s it!
 You’re done.
 If you managed to get any overspray on any of the other surfaces of glass, now is a good time to get it off with rubbing alcohol.
 You can tell if you have overspray on the other surfaces by simply running your hands over the surface.
 If it feels like you have overspray on it, you probably do.
 Now, we know it’s a pain to paint your tank, but you’ll really appreciate having the back of your glass painted later!
 The alternative to painting are plastic laminated backgrounds which come in an assortment of colors and photos and are less permanent.

 3. Substrate – There’s a lot of substrates to choose from!
 Before we begin, if you are thinking about using florescent colored gravel, please stop.
 This is a terrible 1970’s way of building a tank, and it’s high time to move past that era of tank building, and create something that is elegant, natural, and in good taste.
 Let’s start with the “sandy substrates”.
-These can build up harmful gases and bacteria, so if you’re planning on sand, make sure you use substrate burrowers for your sand as they will keep it turning, and prevent those gases from building up as much.
+These can build up harmful gases and bad bacteria, so if you’re planning on sand, make sure you use substrate burrowers for your sand as they will keep it turning, and prevent those gases from building up!
 Kind of like an earthworm’s purpose in a garden.
 Animals like Freshwater Clams, Malaysian Trumpet Snails, Eels, Loaches, and even Olive Algae Eating Nerite Snails will burrow down and eat detritus, and other micro-organisms.
-You can use play sand (something from a hardware store), but it will need to be enriched with other substrates, like Seachem Onyx Sand or CaribSea Eco Complete Sand.
-The play sand from the hardware store will be light tan to white, and mixed with the enriched sand (which are all black) once mixed, they will offer an authentic beach look.
-Never use Silica Sand as a base as this is cut-glass and can harm your animals.
-Now, newer types of innovative substrates like Seachem’s Flourite or Onyx Sand are fantastic but will require lots of pre-washing before installation.
-The huge plus is that they are high in iron, completely natural, and the substrate never breaks down or needs replacing.
-CaribSea Eco-Complete came out years after Seachem introduced their line, and are great as they already have beneficial bacteria in them, and you simply cut the bag open and install….no prewashing required.
+Using sand in “pockets throughout a tank is also a great aquascaping trick using larger stones or driftwood to dam in your sand, CaribSea Eco-Complete came out years after Seachem introduced their line, and are great as they already have beneficial bacteria in them, and you simply cut the bag open and install….no prewashing required.
 CaribSea has a huge line of substrates that will please anyone’s tastes, including a nice assortment of cichlid gravels.
-All of the above substrates can be mixed with existing gravels and should never be layered!
-They should literally be hand mixed together.
-Layering is a thing of the past, and is a great way to start talking about our last substrate: Laterite.
-This is the old school true substrate.
-Laterite is where you will create a true first layer of laterite on the bottom of your tank, then topped with regular aquarium gravel.
-It does need to be replaced after a couple years or so, but it is not as innovative as the other substrates, plus you need to be careful when vacuuming your gravel as it will be hard not to get the gravel and laterite mixed during routine maintenance.
-Pure Laterite is a nice soil amendment when used in Cichlid tanks that have potted aquarium plants in them.
+Take your time when selecting substrate choices.
+Contrast a base color, and then make a river or washway with another substrate or use large stones to create depth!

 4. Filtration – Typically underdone or overdone in this hobby, you should always look at the GPH of a filter and make sure your tank is turning its entire volume over at least 4 to 5 times per hour!
 Hang-on back (HOB) filters are great for instant clarity, but will require more maintenance and cleaning, we like to refer to HOB Filters as Final Polish Filters.
 Canister filters are fantastic, especially for long-term build up of beneficial bacteria.
 Good ceramic or plastic type media will be essential for these bacteria to grow.
 Most canister filters will be cleaned about 1 time every 3 months, maybe even as long as just a couple times a year!
 Do not replace filter pads or ceramic media in your canister filter unless absolutely necessary.
 Simply rinse them out and put them right back into the filter.
-We surely have 15 year old media in some of our systems here and are working great.
+We surely have 15 year old ceramic media in some of our systems here and are working great.
 Choose brand name filters you recognize such as AquaTop, Hydor, Fluval, Eheim, Marineland, Hagen AquaClear, as many of the no-name brand filters will not last, or getting replacement parts may be difficult.
+Canister Filters should have some BioChem Zorb or Chemi Pure pouches in them in lieu of using Carbon, because it’s just so much better than carbon.

 5. Decor – This is a fun step in putting your tank together.
 This is the part where we get to pick out wood, rocks, or the scuba dude!
 Okay, not the scuba dude!
 We are building a natural aquarium remember!?…and there’s nothing natural about plastic toys that you found at the pet shop, and this includes fake rocks or fake wood.
 If it really brings you joy, then buy them, yes even your scuba dude with the plastic knife in his hand.
 After all, this is YOUR tank, and honestly, YOU need to be happy in the end.
 (Ahh, simple pleasures!)
 BUT, these are just not practical for an elaborate natural aquarium.
 You’re better off going on a treasure hunt in your own backyard for pretty rocks that can be used in your aquascape.
 Be careful if you spray weed killer or pesticides on your property as this will get into your tank and wipe everything out.
 That is where boiling things come into play.
 If you’re certain the items you found are free from harmful contaminates, then a simple washing off under hot water to get the coyote pee off will suffice.
 Using driftwood or rocks to dam areas or create a terraced dimension will make your tank look amazing!
 Creating many focal points of interest will create “a story” inside your tank.
 The days of building a tank with a boring monotonous 2-inch layer of gravel is just a thing of the past!
 Create pockets that may have substrates 5 or 6 inches deep, and dammed with rocks or wood, create pathways or roads with rocks or wood.
 Use your imagination!